salazr/Drawing-Application/README.md

-# Drawing-Application
+# Drawing App.
-A simple drawing program.
+A simple console drawing program.

+# Run
+## coffee index.coffee

 At the moment, the program supports the following commands: